GustavoLastra/frontend-nanodegree-mobile-portfolio/README.md

-### What I change
+### What I changed
 Profile picture
 1. Data compression: Eliminating unnecessary data.
 1. Minification: deleting comments and whitespaces.
+3. Text compression with Gzip in js, css and html files.
 2. link to style with media= "print" so that it does not blocks
-3. Text compression with Gzip
-4. img minimized
+4. Images minimized
-5. Convert binary to optimize PNG images.
+5. Convert images to binary files.
 6. Open Sans asynchronously
 7. <link href="css/print.css" rel="stylesheet" media="print">
 8. Minimize main.js